ShunSakurai/easy_paste/README.md

 - Prepare the installer
 - Prepare the icon
 - Make the "Open files" dialog more useful
+- Add some spaces above and below buttons

 ### Maybe later
 - Calculate the weighted words